 When it comes to reducing application wait times, Michelle Lee was overwhelmingly successful at accomplishing her goal.
 In order to evaluate how application wait times changed under her leadership, we looked at several metrics over the course of her tenure, including:

 - Months between filing and first office action

 - Months between filing and disposition

 - Months between first office action and allowance

 - Months between filing of notice of appeal and a final PTAB decision

 We examined these metrics over a period of time spanning from 2012 (the year that she first became involved with the USPTO in any capacity), and 2015 (the last full year of her tenure for which all applications have been published).
 Below are the results.
 Hover over the graphs for detail.

 As shown in the graphs above, the average length of time it took to complete all prosecution events we studied decreased across the board over the course of Michelle Lee’s tenure at the USPTO.
 Of course, these decreases may not be solely attributable to her leadership—after all, she was the director of the USPTO for a relatively short period of time and there are many other factors that could be influencing these results.
 However, looking at the statistics on a broad scale, the data indicates that she was at least partially successful at accomplishing her stated goals during her time as USPTO director.
 We sincerely hope that her successor will be able to build on this progress whenever he or she takes office.

-For more information about Juristat, our industry-leading patent prosecution analytics, and how big data can revolutionize your practice, check out our free trial below.
+For more information about Juristat, our industry-leading patent prosecution analytics, and how big data can revolutionize your practice, sign up today and see what Juristat can show you.